The Assembly review

 The brave actor in question was Michael Sheen whose stage and screen career spans more than 30 years.
 However, he definitely shared the limelight with some outstanding performances from the interview panel.
 As you might expect, questions asked were direct and far-ranging and made for a very entertaining and insightful programme.
 The BBC describes it as ‘the grilling of a lifetime from the unique collective’.

 The Assembly is based on a French show, Les Recontres du Papotin, in which neurodivergent journalists interviewed the likes of Emmanuel Macron and actor Camille Cottin.
 The UK version showcased some incredible talent among the 35 interviewers who ranged in age from 18 -77.
 There were singers and actors as well as budding journalists, giving them a welcome voice and agency.
-A recital of Dylan Thomas’s ‘Do not go gengle into that good night’ and a singalong of ‘Here comes the sun’ were poignant moments.
+A recital of Dylan Thomas’s ‘Do not go gentle into that good night’ and a singalong of ‘Here comes the sun’ were poignant moments.
 Sheen, and no doubt many viewers, welled up with emotion at both points.

 Unity Representative Zara watched The Assembly and said afterwards: “It was very educational.
 I just thought it was really moving, especially when they were singing at the end.